 - sacked them because they harmed a child or adult

 - sacked them or removed them from working in regulated activity because they might have harmed a child or adult otherwise

 - were planning to sack them for either of these reasons, but the person resigned first

 An employer is breaking the law if they don’t refer someone to DBS for any of these reasons.

-Contact the DBS barring helpline if you want help referring someone to DBS.
+Contact the DBS barring helpline for help referring someone to DBS.